Florida’s Stop and Frisk Law

 Contact an Orlando criminal defense lawyer

 If you believe that you have been subjected to an illegal stop and frisk, the experienced criminal and civil rights lawyers of The Baez Law Firm are here to help you defend your rights.
-With offices in Miami and Orlando, our skilled attorneys have the dedication and resources to vigorously pursue your case.
+With offices in Miami and Orlando, our skilled lawyers have the dedication and resources to vigorously pursue your case.
 Contact us for a consultation today.